vtavakkoli/interactive-robot-kinematics/README.md

 ## 🙏 Acknowledgments

 *   Created by **Vahid Tavakkoli** for educational purposes.
-*   A great resource for learning kinematics: [Modern Robotics by Kevin Lynch and Frank Park](http://modernrobotics.org/).
+*   A great resource for learning kinematics: [Modern Robotics by Kevin M. Lynch and Frank C. Park](http://modernrobotics.org/).